mbicknese/react-chat/README.md

  - When the user is typing, indication that they are typing should be shown to the other user
  - Emoji support using the `:<emojiname>:` syntax
  - Animations.
 E.g. When a new message arrives, it should slide in, and the messages above slide up

+## Disclaimer
+As I've been looking for a project to use TailwindCSS on.
+This seemed like an oportune moment.
+And although it will help to quickly create a nice layout.
+It won't be as themeable as other setups.